Decoding RWA Tokenized U.S. Treasuries: Functional Dissection and Address Role Inference: Quantitative Analysis of RWA Tokens

+\textbf{\textit{BENJI}}.
 Franklin Templeton’s BENJI token representing shares of its OnChain U.S. Government Money Fund, was initially deployed on the Stellar blockchain in 2021 and has since used Stellar as the primary ledger for recording share ownership and transactions \cite{stellar2023benji}.
-In 2023–2024, BENJI was expanded beyond Stellar onto several EVM-compatible chains: Polygon, Arbitrum, Avalanche, and Ethereum Mainnet.
-Each blockchain in the BENJI token’s plays a specialized role, forming an integrated cross-chain architecture rather than independent silos.
+From 2023 to 2024, BENJI was expanded beyond Stellar onto several EVM-compatible chains: Polygon, Arbitrum, Avalanche, and Ethereum.
+Each blockchain of the BENJI token’s plays a specialized role.
 Stellar still functions as the primary issuance and settlement network, where the majority of BENJI tokens are minted and held (most of the token supply was on Stellar as of April 2024 \cite{gilbert2024benji}).

 The BENJI token’s on-chain activity demonstrates a stark bifurcation between Stellar and EVM-compatible chains.
 On Stellar, over 2.5 million transactions were recorded within 14 days, primarily driven by operational activity such as dividend reinvestments, account initializations, and share registry updates.
 These actions occur at high frequency and low value per transaction, and although their financial values are not directly embedded in the transaction logs, they are encoded in structured parameters that require further decoding.
 On Stellar, transactional values are not directly recorded in the standard fields but are embedded within parameters of the function metadata, requiring further decoding for precise financial analysis.
-In contrast, all detectable transactions on EVM chains: Ethereum, Polygon, Arbitrum, Avalanche, invoke a single function: \texttt{signedDataExecution}.
+In contrast, all detectable transactions on EVM chains: Ethereum, Polygon, Arbitrum, Avalanche, invoke a single function: \textit{signedDataExecution}.
 This meta-transaction handler encapsulates pre-authorized operations (e.g., mint, transfer, redeem) within a signed payload, enabling BENJI to enforce off-chain compliance and centralized control over all state changes on EVM chains.